Enderforge-Labs/FancyPlayerShops/src/To-do list.md

     - add an overridable method that returns a name for jade
   - Show a nicer name when the player looks at shop item displays
     - use the overridable method that returns a name for jade

-- ADD A 1 TICK DELAY BETWEEN DESPAWN->RESPAWN CYCLES. store handler and cancel in case of early despawns (and don't queue/spawn again)

 - add a system to preorder items
   - you can buy in advance and your items will be sent to the stash as soon as they are available in the shop block